 - If the victim is mentally incapacitated when they are injured, the time to file suit is extended up to five years from the date of injury, except where the claim alleges medical malpractice, in which case the general three-year statute of limitations applies.

-What if a person dies of the injury he suffered?
+What if a Person Dies of the Injury They Suffered?